gvanastasov/example-vue-ssg/README.md

-# **Example VUE SSR**
+# **Example VUE SSG**

-This is a simple Vue SSR application project that demonstrates how to create a basic Vue application with Server-Side Rendering (SSR).
-The basic architecture involves webpack to build both backend and frontend clients.
-Backend is composed of expressjs web server, that renders a Vue SSR application html and injects that into an ejs template.
-The result is then served as response from server.
-Once the client finished rendering, it runs the same Vue SSR application, this time on the client, to rehydrate the DOM and hook up all the events for reactivity to work.
+This is a simple Vue SSG application project that demonstrates how to create a basic Vue application with Static Site Generation.
+The basic architecture involves webpack building, backend delivery server, frontend client and site generator.
+Backend is composed of expressjs web server, that only serves static html.
+The contents of those statically generated files is result of rendering and writing to distribution output, given a Vue SSG application as input.
+Once the client finished rendering, it runs the same Vue SSG application, this time on the client, to rehydrate the DOM and hook up all the events for reactivity to work.
 A couple of webpack loaders (compilers) are added for convenience, ex. sfc and babel.
 The project can be further evolved by introducing routing and code generation, just like any popular SSR framework would do.

 ## **Project Setup**